JackSzwergold/Writing/memories/Creepy Bibliophile Comedian.md

 He sat down at the weekly meeting and let us know what happened.
 Apparently he was arrested by local cops in connection withb the sudden death of his wife’s roommate.

 Without missing a beat he explained to us what happened: Apparently the guy died of a mixture taking some sleeping pills and drinking alcohol and John was a suspect.
-But that wasn’t the reason he was out of touch.
+But that wasn’t the reason he was out of touch; that was just something that happened while he was away.

 John’s story—to us and the cops—was that he went to some book fair with the bookshop owner across the street the newspaper during the time that guy died.

 We knew John liked books, but he never told us about a book fair.
 Nor did any of us knew that he took off for a few weeks to go to a book fair.
 I mean the guy simply disappeared from two of his jobs… To go to a bookfair?
+Who does that?

+But apparently the cops accepeted that story, it became his alibi and life went on.

+A few weeks later John’s ex-wife had moved back in with him.
+When I talked to her she repeated some variant of the same story: The guy was depressed and acted down all the time she was roommates with him so the fact he died like that doesn’t suprise me.

+But it was hard to shake the impression that as she told me that story she was secretly saying, “And you believe that, right?” in her mind.

+I didn’t really beieve it to be honest.

 ***